-Determines what graph steps need to run to get to the requested outputs from the provided inputs: -Eliminate steps that are not on a path arriving to requested outputs; - Eliminate unsatisfied operations: partial inputs or no outputs needed; - consolidate the list of needs & provides.
+Determines what graph steps need to run to get to the requested outputs from the provided inputs: - Eliminate steps that are not on a path arriving to requested outputs; - Eliminate unsatisfied operations: partial inputs or no outputs needed; - consolidate the list of needs & provides.

 - inputs The names of all given inputs. - outputs The desired output names.
-This can also be None, in which case the necessary steps are all graph nodes that are reachable from the provided inputs. - predicate a 2-argument callable(op, node-data) that should return true for nodes to include a 4-tuple with the pruned_dag, the out-edges of the inputs, and needs/provides resolved based on given inputs/outputs (which might be a subset of all needs/outputs of the returned graph).
+This can also be None, in which case the necessary steps are all graph nodes that are reachable from the provided inputs. - predicate the node predicate is a 2-argument callable(op, node-data) that should return true for nodes to include; if None, all nodes included.